aileen94/aileen94.github.io/index.md

 # My favorite Character Severus Snape

 The character Severus Snape is a special character in the Harry Potter series.
-For once, because he seemsthe bad guy.
+For once, because he seems the bad guy.
 Under the surface however he is a character which doesn't had an own life for himself.

 ## Character traits